beemobot/sugar/README.md

 #### 📖 Cancel-culture

-Kimbap handles cancellations by first storing the cancellation in the database (`server, ends_at`) and scheduling the cancellation internally before looking into the database to see if the cancellation is still valid and also looking into Chargebee to ensure we aren't somehow cancelling an active subscription before sending it over to Kafka.
+Kimbap handles cancellations by first storing the cancellation in the database (`server, ends_at, subscription_id`) and scheduling the cancellation internally before looking into the database to see if the cancellation is still valid and also looking into Chargebee to ensure we aren't somehow cancelling an active subscription before sending it over to Kafka.

-Note: As of writing, this is not implemented yet.

 #### 🍾 Social